 BAABUSKA → Oh boy, where do I start…

 Should I say that it is one of my favorite games of all time?
 That I watched almost all the lore videos on YouTube, read all the item descriptions multiple times, cross-referenced them, and formulated my own theories on the game?
-No, this list is about video games that will make you cry.
-I believe that Dark souls, and Dark Souls 1 in particular, is a game that will definitely make you cry.
+No, this list is about the saddest video games out there that will make you cry.
+I believe that Dark Souls, and Dark Souls 1 in particular, is a game that will definitely make you cry.

 Dark Souls has challenged the RPG genre through its compelling and hazy narrative.
 Its story isn’t shared through unskippable cutscenes, but through thoughtful one-off touches that are so easily missed.
 Developers want you to pay attention to the items, the world’s architecture, loot placement, sparse NPC dialogue, and hundreds of other subtle touches.